MaRuCien/hello-world/README.md

 const: The const keyword declares a block-scoped, immutable constant variable, i.e. a variable that can’t be reassigned.
 Constants are also called “immutable variables”, but that’s a bit of a misnomer since they are actually variables – just ones that can’t be reassigned.

+The main differences between var, let and const are:

+var is function-scoped while let and const are block-scoped. var variables can be reassigned while let and const variables can not. var variables are declared using the var keyword while let and const variables are declared using the let and const keywords respectively. const variables are immutable while let and var variables are not.

 ### Variable types

 There are a few different types of data we can store in variables.